-Davidson encourages students to explore their beliefs through study and express their faith through service and mission.
-The Chaplain's Office provides opportunities for faith-based international experiences, summer internships, and fellowships and grants for independent service and study.
-The staff also helps pair seniors with different organizations for extended post-graduate internships.
+Davidson encourages students to explore the religious and spiritual dimensions of life in a global context.
+The Chaplain's Office provides opportunities for faith-based international experiences, summer internships, and grants for independent service and study.

-The Stapleton/Davidson Urban Service Internship is a 10-week summer internship that engages a group of five students in full-time community service among the urban poor in Charlotte.
-The group meets weekly with the college chaplain and local religious leaders to reflect on issues of social justice, scripture, spirituality and the role of the church in responding to different needs.
+The Stapleton/Davidson Urban Service Internship is a 10-week summer internship that engages a group of five students in full-time community service among the urban poor in Charlotte, N.C.
+The group meets weekly with the college chaplain and local religious leaders to reflect on issues of social justice, scripture, spirituality and the role of churches in responding to urban poverty.

-Fellowships in religious vocation and leadership are available to students of any faith tradition with a strong record of academic achievement, campus leadership and service.
-Students are nominated for the fellowships by members of the faculty, staff, and area clergy and participate in a summer internship after their junior year and vocational discernment seminar during their senior year.
+Fellowships in religious vocation and leadership are available to students of any religious tradition with a strong record of academic achievement, campus leadership, and service.
+Students are nominated for the fellowships by members of the faculty, staff, and area clergy.
+They participate in a summer internship after their junior year and vocational discernment seminar during their senior year.

 A variety of organizations offer year-long internships for college graduates, integrating hands-on service, spirituality, simple living in community, and social justice.